- Academic Programs & Policies

 Through study or experience that parallels a University of Nebraska–Lincoln course, a regularly enrolled university student may feel prepared to pass an examination on the course content of a specific course for credit in that course.
 To apply for credit, a student should:

-- Obtain a Credit by Examination Form at the Registrar's Office, 107 Canfield Administration Building, 402-472-3649.
+- Obtain a Credit by Examination Form at Husker Hub, first floor of Canfield Administration Building.
 Current enrollment in the University must also be verified.

 - Secure the bursar’s receipt for payment of the appropriate fee per course for Credit by Examination.
 Currently, the fee is one-half the resident tuition rate.

-- Present the completed form to the instructor designated by the Department Chair.
-The instructor will give the examination and report the results on the Credit by Examination Form to the Registrar's Office, 107 Canfield Administration Building, 402-472-3635.
+- Present the completed form to the instructor designated by the department chair.
+The instructor will give the examination and report the results on the Credit by Examination Form.
+Return the form to the Admissions Office, Alexander Building, 0417.

 Examination for credit through University of Nebraska–Lincoln departments may be taken only by currently enrolled students.
 A student is not permitted to receive Credit by Examination in a course which is a prerequisite for a course already taken unless the course and its prerequisites cover essentially different subject matter.